 I realize that almost everyone already has their favorite recipe for such baked goods, but do most people have favorite healthified versions which taste just as good as their white flour counterparts?
 Nope!
 At least I hope not because every now and then, I’m going to post some traditional favorites that have been given a little nutritional makeover.
 I hope you all won’t find this boring!

 This recipe substitutes coconut oil for butter, uses about half of the sugar a lot of recipes use, and is 100% whole grain.
 I used whole spelt, which I really prefer and recommend, but you can also use whole wheat.
-For me, whole spelt results in a less “healthy” taste and these were no exception.
-These babies don’t taste the least bit whole grain!
+Regular whole wheat works as well as white whole wheat.
+Whichever you choose, these oatmeal raisin cookies don’t taste the least bit whole grain!

 And even more important for me – the texture!
-Thick and chewy.
-And it doesn’t have that slightly cakey feel that some healthy cookies have.
+These whole wheat oatmeal raisin cookies are SO thick and chewy.
+And they don’t have that slightly cakey feel that some healthy cookies have.
 At least if you don’t over bake them, which I did, thinking that they weren’t done.
-These cookies don’t brown very much so be careful and take them out when they appear to be set in the middle!

-Are there any traditional favorites that you’d like a healthfied version of?
+Are there any traditional favorites that you’d like a healthified version of?
 Let me know and I’ll see what I can do!